Error1000/Phantom/README.md

-      have varying degrees of granularity, maybe one might do only one thing like the OUT ones will generally only trigger a tri-state gate, or a lot of changes like AAU_SWTCHMOD which will basically completly chage the behavieour of the AAU in several ways.
+      have varying degrees of granularity, maybe one might do only one thing like the OUT ones will generally only trigger a tri-state gate, or a lot of changes like AAU_SWTCHMOD which will basically completely change the behavior of the AAU in several ways.
       TL;DR The circuits need a bit of cleanup and the naming of control lines should be more unified.

 Status:
-      Thankfully right now, it's still quite managable and i'm pretty close to finishing the base rv32e user ISA, so i think i'll finish that and then do a cleanup, then i'll see if i want to add more, but i definetly want to get some software pretty soon (TM) tho, so i might only do the base use isa for this project.
+      Thankfully right now, it's still quite manageable and i'm pretty close to finishing the base rv32e user ISA, so i think i'll finish that and then do a cleanup, then i'll see if i want to add more, but i definitely want to get some software pretty soon (TM) tho, so i might only do the base user isa for this project.